Busting the Myths and Misconceptions Around Fiction’s Most Valuable Genre

 Will we all marry a hot billionaire?
 Given how old most billionaires are, I’m going to say the deck is stacked.
 Buuut, I’m not here to talk about the trappings.
 Romance, at its very fundamental, coaxes women into believing that they deserve the same kind of treatment as their favorite heroines.
 It says, in no uncertain terms, you should be with a partner who loves you, respects you and listens to you.
 Your relationship should be equal and you should have open communication about the issues and challenges that arise.

 Wow.
 Is that so damn much to ask that romance is considered unrealistic?
 I want a partner who respects me – my head must be in the clouds!
 Romance doesn’t create unrealistic expectations.
-Readers know that the environment surrounding their heros is mostly a fantasy, but the ideal hero is not.
+Readers know that the environment surrounding their heroes is mostly a fantasy, but the ideal hero is not.
 The idea hero (or heroine) is what we should all expect from a partner.
 It’s not unrealistic, it’s pretty much giving us permission to ask for the bare minimum.

 Easy to Write